How we review salons

 Ventilation quality

 Nail salons use chemical products that release volatile organic compounds.
-We look for visible exhaust fans, air filtration units, or open airflow design that reduces exposure for both clients and technicians.
+Look for visible exhaust fans, air filtration units, or open airflow design that reduces exposure for both clients and technicians.

 Licensing and inspection visibility

 A salon that posts its current state license and most recent health inspection results signals it has nothing to hide.
-We cross-reference public state licensing databases when available.
+State licensing databases are public; if the salon doesn't display the license, you can usually look it up online.

 Hygiene transparency